Menu Close

 Development and Design

 Robinson developed his projection through a series of empirical adjustments, aiming to create a map that looked “right” to viewers.
 Unlike other projections that are mathematically defined, the Robinson projection is not based on a specific geometric formula.
-Instead, Robinson used tables of coordinates to achieve a compromise between various types of distortions—such as area, shape, distance, and direction—resulting in a visually pleasing representation of the world.
+Instead, Robinson used tables of coordinates to achieve a compromise between various types of distortions.
+These distortions include area, shape, distance, and direction.
+This method results in a visually pleasing representation of the world.

-The projection is pseudo-cylindrical, meaning that it is not derived from projecting the globe onto a cylinder but rather uses a combination of curved meridians and straight parallels.
+The projection is pseudo-cylindrical.
+It is not derived from projecting the globe onto a cylinder.
+Instead, it uses a combination of curved meridians and straight parallels.
 The central meridian is a straight line, while other meridians are gently curved, spreading outward in a parabolic fashion.
 The parallels are straight and evenly spaced, which contributes to the map’s balanced appearance.

 Features of the Robinson Projection

-1. Compromise Nature: The Robinson projection is often described as a compromise projection because it does not preserve any single attribute perfectly but rather seeks to minimize overall distortion.
-This makes it particularly useful for thematic and reference maps where a balanced view is more important than precise accuracy in any one aspect.
+1. Compromise Nature: The Robinson projection is often described as a compromise projection.
+It does not preserve any single attribute perfectly.
+Rather, it seeks to reduce overall distortion.
+This makes it particularly useful for thematic and reference maps.
+A balanced view is more important in these maps than precise accuracy in any one aspect.

 2. Visual Appeal: One of the primary strengths of the Robinson projection is its aesthetic quality.
-The smoothly curved meridians and straight parallels create a pleasing, oval-shaped map that is widely regarded as more natural-looking than many other projections.
+The smoothly curved meridians and straight parallels create a pleasing, oval-shaped map.
+This map is widely regarded as more natural-looking than many other projections.

 3. Distortion Characteristics: While the Robinson projection does introduce distortion, it does so in a controlled and balanced manner.
-Shapes near the equator are well-preserved, while distortion increases towards the poles but remains less severe than in projections like the Mercator.
+Shapes near the equator are well-preserved.
+Distortion increases towards the poles, but it remains less severe than in projections like the Mercator.
 Areas, shapes, and distances are all moderately distorted, but no single distortion is overwhelming.

 Applications of the Robinson Projection